grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 With the _Prospect_ successfully underway, Hemi climbed up to the bridge to consul with Captain Percy.

 "How the fuck did they find us in Stilt City Hemi?"
 Percy asked.
-"The place is a damned vast labyrinth!"
+"The place is a fucking vast labyrinth!"

 "Either they have exceptional intelligence in a foreign Authority's port --- which seems unlikely --- or, they followed the dulcet sounds of the _Gnat's_ ridiculously loud engines."